elear/red/README.md

 #### RFC HTML preprocessing

 To display RFCs we preprocesses their HTML into JSON with certain features extracted (eg Table Of Contents).
-This is done in [`red-rfc-html-extractor`](https://github.com/ietf-tools/red-rfc-html-extractor).
+This is done in [`rfc-html-extractor`](rfc-html-extractor).

 #### Page content documentation (markdown)